Since Glenlee's return in June 1993:

 - The forward and aft deckhouses and the poop cabins have been recreated, including all the deck furniture on the poop deck including the steering gear.

-- A tween deck has been laid in Douglas fir and this makes possible the entertainment space and the cafe
+- A tween deck has been laid in douglas fir and this makes possible the entertainment space and the cafe

-- Marvin Elliott, a local sculptor on the Isle of Arran, recreated the wooden figurehead, affectionately known as 'Mary Doll'.
+- Marvin Elliott, a sculptor on the Isle of Arran, recreated the wooden figurehead, affectionately known as 'Mary Doll'.
 The original remains at the entrance to the Naval Museum in Ferrol, Spain.

 - Under the fo'c'sle (forecastle), the original windlass has been rebuilt and linked back to the capstan on the deck above.

-- The carpenter's store, the hospital and the heads (toilets) have been recreated, and a classroom was created.
+- The carpenter's store, the hospital and the heads (toilets) have been recreated, and a classroom created.

 - The engine, generator and electrical panel spaces have been cleaned, painted and opened to the public.